We're Alive, A Story of Survival: Sequels and Spinoffs

 In 2015, Wayland announced a follow-up podcast mini-series titled We're Alive: Lockdown.
 The project was crowdfunded through Kickstarter, raising $54,774 of its $50,000 goal.
 Lockdown takes place within Twin Towers Jail.
 Six inmates, and the prison guards assigned to them have found themselves trapped in the inescapable confines of T-block during the lockdown following a prison riot.
 Boundaries of trust are pushed to the limit as the survivors must learn to work together if they have any hope of escaping the horde of infected and the deadly secret that lies within the walls of Twin Tower Jail.

 In 2019, Wayland released a new follow-up chapter to the series titled We're Alive: Goldrush.
 This entry in the We’re Alive canon is described as a “spaghetti-western tale of humor, horror and heartbreak”.
 The series follows four post-apocalyptic soldiers as they stumble across clues to a hidden gold heist stash.
 Since gold retains value even after the apocalypse, they plot to track down the prize for themselves.
 Goldrush was shortlisted as a BBC Audio Drama Award for best podcast.

-Since late 2019, hints and images have been shared on the official We’re Alive website and by Writer/Director Kc Wayland on social media regarding a possible true sequel to the show entitled We’re Alive: Descendants.
+Since late 2019, hints and were shared on the official We’re Alive website and by Writer/Director Kc Wayland on social media regarding a true sequel to the show entitled We’re Alive: Descendants.
 According to Wayland the writing for this show has been ongoing since We’re Alive: A Story of Survival concluded in 2014.
-We're Alive: Descendants has been announced with Wayland Productions announcing a April 5th 2022 release.
+We're Alive: Descendants episode 1 released on April 5, 2022 and the final episode of season 1 aired on March 28, 2023.
+Season 2 of Descendants is set to release on February 25, 2025.

+Spinoff series We're Alive:Scouts Honour follows a group of campers as they struggle to survival the outbreak, described by the production team as "Lord of the flies meets zombies", The series was announced on March 15, 2024, and ran from March 19 to May 7, 2024.
+Notably, it was released on its own Spotify feed, unlike the other spinoffs.